devcool20/think41-interview/MILESTONE_6_README.md

 ## 🎯 Overview

-This milestone completes the full-stack e-commerce application by adding department-based navigation and product browsing functionality.
-Users can now browse products by department, with proper URL routing and a seamless user experience.
+This milestone completes the full-stack e-commerce application by adding product category-based navigation and product browsing functionality.
+Users can now browse products by category (departments), with proper URL routing and a seamless user experience.

 ## ✅ All Requirements Implemented

-### 1. **Departments List** ✅
+### 1. **Product Categories List** ✅
-- **Feature**: Show all available departments in a dedicated departments page
+- **Feature**: Show all available product categories in a dedicated categories page
-- **Implementation**: Beautiful grid layout with department cards showing name, product count, and description
+- **Implementation**: Beautiful grid layout with category cards showing name, product count, and description
-- **Access**: Click "Departments" in the navigation bar
+- **Access**: Click "Categories" in the navigation bar
 - **URL**: `/departments`

-### 2. **Department Page** ✅
+### 2. **Category Page** ✅
-- **Feature**: When clicking a department, show only products from that department
+- **Feature**: When clicking a category, show only products from that category
-- **Implementation**: Dedicated department view with filtered products
+- **Implementation**: Dedicated category view with filtered products
 - **URL**: `/departments/{id}` (e.g., `/departments/1`)

-### 3. **Department Header** ✅
+### 3. **Category Header** ✅
-- **Feature**: Display the department name and product count
+- **Feature**: Display the category name and product count
-- **Implementation**: Prominent header showing department name and total product count
+- **Implementation**: Prominent header showing category name and total product count
-- **Example**: "Men - 13,131 products"
+- **Example**: "Electronics - 13,131 products"

 ### 4. **Navigation** ✅
-- **Feature**: Allow users to go back to all products or switch between departments
+- **Feature**: Allow users to go back to all products or switch between categories
 - **Implementation**:
-  - "Back to Departments" button in department pages
+  - "Back to Categories" button in category pages
   - "All Products" navigation in header
   - Browser back/forward button support
   - Breadcrumb-style navigation